-DGUV Information 201-057
+DGUV Information 201-056

-What is DGUV Information 201-057 about?
+What is DGUV Information 201-056?

-The main contents of DGUV Information 201-057 include
+The main points of DGUV Information 201-056 include:

-• The use of personal protective equipment (PPE), such as safety harnesses, fall arrest systems and helmets.
+- The use of personal protective equipment (PPE), such as safety harnesses, fall arrest systems and helmets.

-• Collective protective measures such as scaffolding and guardrails.
+- Collective protective measures such as scaffolding and guardrails.

-• Regular training and instruction of employees in the safe handling of work equipment.
+- Regular training and instruction of employees in the safe handling of work equipment.

-• The need for risk assessments* that identify potential risks in advance.
+- The need for risk assessments* that identify potential risks in advance.

 Legal regulations and obligations

-1. Carrying out risk assessments: Employers are obliged to identify potential risks in advance of an activity and take appropriate measures.
+- Carrying out risk assessments: Employers are obliged to identify potential risks in advance of an activity and take appropriate measures.
 These assessments must be updated regularly to take account of new risks.

-2. Provision of suitable personal protective equipment (PPE): Mandatory measures include the provision of PPE such as fall arrest systems, safety harnesses and helmets.
+- Provision of suitable personal protective equipment (PPE): Mandatory measures include the provision of PPE such as fall arrest systems, safety harnesses and helmets.
 Employers must ensure that PPE complies with the applicable standards and is regularly maintained.

-3. Training and instruction: Employers must regularly train their employees in the safe handling of the work equipment used.
+- Training and instruction: Employers must regularly train their employees in the safe handling of the work equipment used.
 This training also includes what to do in an emergency and the proper use of safety precautions and rescue systems.

-4. Maintenance and testing of work equipment: All work equipment and protective devices used must be maintained and checked for functionality at regular intervals.
+- Maintenance and testing of work equipment: All work equipment and protective devices used must be maintained and checked for functionality at regular intervals.
 This applies to both PPE and collective protective measures such as scaffolding or safety nets.

-Practical implementation of DGUV Information 201-057
+Practical Implementation of DGUV Information 201-056

 The practical implementation of the directive requires a high degree of organizational planning and control.
 First of all, companies must carry out a risk assessment to identify the potential risks of working at height.
 This includes not only an analysis of the working environment, but also the work equipment used and the specific tasks carried out on site.